 This article was last updated on November 2017

-Under the Affordable Care Act, nicknamed “Obamacare,” Americans have greater access to affordable health insurance.
-Despite the ACA’s progress over the past five years, opponents of the law continue to spread misinformation about its key features, leaving millions of Americans confused about what’s really going on.
-The fact is that the ACA seeks to reform healthcare, and it’s accomplishing many of its goals.
+Under the Affordable Care Act, nicknamed "Obamacare," Americans have greater access to affordable health insurance.
+Despite the ACA's progress over the past six years, opponents of the law continue to spread misinformation about its key features, leaving millions of Americans confused about what's really going on.
+The fact is that the ACA seeks to reform healthcare, and it's accomplishing many of its goals.
 Here are some facts about Obamacare.

 - The individual mandate applies to almost everyone.

 You might have heard about the “individual mandate,” discussed at length since the new law was signed in 2010.
 This mandate requires nearly every American to obtain major medical insurance or face a penalty fee.
-Next year when you file your taxes, you can expect to pay the greater of $695 per uninsured adult and $347.50 per uninsured child in your household, or 2.5 percent of your taxable income if you don’t sign up for health insurance.
+Next year when you file your taxes, you can expect to pay the greater of $695 per uninsured adult and $347.50 per uninsured child in your household, or 2.5 percent of your household’s taxable income if you don’t sign up for health insurance.
 This mandate still applies in 2018, and the fine will increase if it’s still in effect.
 There are exceptions to the individual mandate, but by and large, everyone must have insurance under the ACA.

 - Obamacare promises 10 essential benefits.

 The ACA requires all new health insurance plans to cover ten essential benefits, which are: ambulatory or outpatient care, emergency room care, hospital treatments, lab testing, maternity care, mental health care, pediatric services, prescription drugs, preventive care, and rehabilitative care and equipment.
 Grandfathered plans are different.
 If you had a plan that existed before March 23, 2010, then it may not cover these benefits.
 Your employer is required by law to tell you if your plan is grandfathered.
-Note that these benefits are covered, but you will be responsible for any co-payments, co-insurance or deductibles laid out in your insurance plan.
+Note that while the 10 essential benefits are covered, you will be responsible for any co-payments, co-insurance or deductibles laid out in your insurance plan.

 - Subsidies are available nationwide.